straup/loopr/README.md

 To do
 --

 Lots.

+* Documenting what's there, now.

+* Daemonizing all the tools and possibly adding a handy controller to... control all the other pieces.

-Documentation first, then all the fancy stuff.
+* The fancy stuff.

 See also
 --